enogrob/research-obras-devtools/README.md

 [x] Test implementation import all
 [x] Test implementation import docker all
-[ ] Implement site db dowload all install.sh
+[ ] Implement site db dowload all
+[ ] Change demo to the default site (port 3000) when site is not defined install.sh
 [_] Installation support for Obras Utils
 [x] Installation support for Foreman